danstp10-lgtm/thesis-goodImbalance-implementation/README.md

 This repository contains the implementation of a Master's thesis: "The good imbalance, developing smart equipment with concepts from abundance theory for handstand training" [[1]](#1)

 ## Description
 A set of scripts implementing the balance estimation model proposed in [[2]](#2), saving its data and plotting it for analysis.
-This branch includes a custom calibration step to allows absolute localization between devices.
+This branch includes a custom calibration step to allow absolute localization between devices.

 ## Requirements
 ### Dependencies